Shopify/polaris/polaris.shopify.com/content/components/display-text/index.md

   - visual statements
 status:
   value: Deprecated
   message: This component is no longer supported.
-Please use the alpha Text component instead.
+Please use the Text component instead.
 ---

-## Mapping to the alpha Text component
+## Mapping to the Text component

 ### Small